a training question on how we can help you with your horse?

 Can you afford (or not afford) to have a horse in your life?

-As of the Spring of 2008 the cost of owning a horse can be done for around $300 a month if you need to board your horse.
+As of the Spring of 2009 the cost of owning a horse can be done for around $350 a month.
 Sometimes it will be less, sometimes more.
+This assumes you need to board your horse.
 The first year is the most expensive when one purchases equipment to use with their new friend but after that most of the money goes to just having your horse survive and be happy.

 Here is a basic breakdown of what one may spend in a year not including tack for tack is too variable in what you may need as compared to what you want and I'll address that later.